mmistakes/minimal-mistakes/_posts/2021-02-02-scala-3-match-types.md

 Some good news and some bad news.
 The bad news is that you can't follow your dreams in Scala 2 (not this one at least).
 The good news is that it's possible in Scala 3.

-In Scala 3, we can define a type member which can take different forms &emdash; i.e. reduce to different concrete types &emdash; depending on the type argument we're passing:
+In Scala 3, we can define a type member which can take different forms &mdash; i.e. reduce to different concrete types &mdash; depending on the type argument we're passing:

 ```scala3
 type ConstituentPartOf[T] = T match